Arman2409/car-statistics/README.md

 ## Authentication

-All `/cars` routes are protected with JWT authentication.
+All `/cars` routes are protected with JWT authentication (except for /create/bulk).
 To access them:

 1. Login using `POST /auth/login` with username and password
 2. Copy the `access_token` from the response